6502/iview/README.md

 Usage
 =====
 Calling iview requires specifying one or more image file names.
-When a single file is specified the list of all files with the same extension in the same directory is used as image list for prev/next.
+When a single file is specified the list of all files with a known extension in the same directory is used as image list for prev/next.

 Key bindings
 ============